aoloe/MarkdownPresenter/pipe_rmll.md

 <!---
 So, we still don't have a pipe to work with.
 It's seomething we still have to create, that we have to invent.
 And the biggest issue: how can we create something as simple simple as the unix pipe, but get it to pipe rich content in a way that it is easy to manage for both the "sender" and the "receiver".

-- by the way, the pipe is the first memory i have of the lgm (picture of kiberpipa): a t-shirt i've met at the hostel in lyon and that i've found amazing! but i still haven't managed to buy one...
 -->